300 Essential Movies To Watch Now

 A futuristic society faces extinction when the human race loses the ability to reproduce.
 England has descended into chaos, until...
 [More]

 Critics Consensus: As bruised and cynical as the decade that produced it, this noir classic benefits from Robert Towne's brilliant screenplay, director Roman Polanski's steady hand, and wonderful performances from Jack Nicholson and Faye Dunaway.

-Critics Consensus: A shocking and disturbing, but always compelling look at life in the slums of Rio de Janiero.
+Critics Consensus: City of God offers a shocking and disturbing -- but always compelling -- look at life in the slums of Rio de Janiero.

 Fernando Meirelles' City of God is a sweeping tale of how crime affects the poor population of Rio de Janeiro....
 [More]

 Critics Consensus: Cinema Paradiso is a life-affirming ode to the power of youth, nostalgia, and the the movies themselves.

 Cinema Paradiso offers a nostalgic look at films and the effect they have on a young boy who grows up...
 [More]

 Critics Consensus: Orson Welles's epic tale of a publishing tycoon's rise and fall is entertaining, poignant, and inventive in its storytelling, earning its reputation as a landmark achievement in film.

 This is the labyrinthine study of the life of a newspaper tycoon....
 [More]

 Critics Consensus: One of the best underdog romance movies ever, with an ending that will light up any heart.